TriniBora/JazzHands/README.md

 ##Website
 https://jazz-hands.herokuapp.com/login

-To fully view of the site, contact me and I give yoy a demo.
+To fully view the site, contact me and I give you a demo.